Handling Employer Rejections

 That's it.
 Short and simple.
 Leave a good, upbeat, positive impression.

-Realize that the legal community is tight knit and you will cross paths with this attorney again, they may be likely to refer you to other hiring attorneys if you leave this good impression, and they are very likely to reconnect with you when their needs change if you demonstrate your good attitude and unfailing interest in this professional manner.
+Realize that the legal community is tight knit and you may cross paths with this attorney again.
+They may be likely to refer you to other hiring attorneys if you leave this good impression, and they are very likely to reconnect with you when their needs change if you demonstrate your good attitude and unfailing interest in this professional manner.